DevexSolar/RoadWarrior/ADRs/email-processing.md

    that redirects to service provider's page allowing to grant or deny the access.

 2. **System Mailbox** (client side): The mobile app acts as an E-mail client, accessing mailbox configuration and credentials from the system (iOS, Android) Internet Accounts registry.
-User just need to select a mailbox to use in the app settings or initial set-up wizard.
+User just needs to select a mailbox to use in the app settings or initial set-up wizard.

 The second approach looks more beneficial since the E-mails processed locally on device, and only those related to